Type of Activity: Project Grant

 What is Proteus Action League?

-The Protecting the Right to Protest Fund, a project of Proteus Action League, is a rapid response fund to state groups combating legislation that would restrict the freedom to assemble.
+The Piper Action Fund’s Right to Protest program, a project of Proteus Action League, is a rapid response fund to state groups combating legislation that would restrict the freedom to assemble.
 In addition, they coordinate a national network of organizations that serve as support to local actors.

 Why do we think this project is important?

-In response to these bills, the Protect the Right to Protest fund quickly dispersed grants to organizations to conduct public education, engage their communities, and advocate for freedom of assembly.
-By coordinating the Protect Dissent Network, the Protect the Right to Protest Fund also provided support to state groups and works collaboratively to protect this fundamental Constitutional right.
+In response to these bills, the Right to Protest program quickly dispersed grants to organizations to conduct public education, engage their communities, and advocate for freedom of assembly.
+They also worked to coordinate national support to state groups through the Protect Dissent network, developed messaging to build strong support for the right to protest, and engaged the donor community in addressing these threats.

 How is Democracy Fund Voice supporting Proteus Action League?